 The amount you pay may depend on various factors, such as your income.
 In New Mexico, for example, most people don't pay state taxes on benefits because the income thresholds are much higher.

-If you are a resident of one of these states, simply moving to another state for retirement might be one way to lower your tax burden.
+If you are a resident of one of these states, simply moving to a state that doesn't tax your pension might be one way to lower your tax burden.

 The IRS offers a tool to help you determine tax